franciscohermida/boa-stack-minimal/apps/app-nitro/README.md

 Workaround to use durable objects: create a separate worker and service bind to it.

+## TODO:
-TODO: step by step guide to modify from starter project to get it working
+- [ ] step by step guide to modify from starter project to get it working
+- [ ] properly type event.context.cloudflare.env